alt=""

 Travel documents and items include:

-- Passport with visa inside
+• Passport with visa inside

-- WSU confirmation letter
+• WSU confirmation letter

-- Proof of financial ability
+• Proof of financial ability

 It is important to travel with money!
 This includes a bank card that is ready to use for international travel or physical money that can be used in the countries you travel through.
-U.S. dollars are highly preferred, especially upon arrival to the U.S., in case of emergency.
+U.S. dollars are highly preferred, especially upon arrival in the U.S., in case of emergency.

 Go to the Traveling to Campus page for more details.